Make the Most of Your Traditional IRA†

 - You make withdrawals to pay qualified higher education expenses for yourself, a spouse, children, or grandchildren.

 An IRA can become the cornerstone of your personal retirement savings program, providing the foundation for your financial security.
 That's why it is so important to start planning today.
-Consult with your financial advisor to help you determine how an IRA could help make your financial future more secure.
+Consult with your tax or financial advisor to help you determine how an IRA could help make your financial future more secure.

 - If you have earned income or alimony, you can establish as many IRA accounts as you want prior to the tax year in which you reach age 70½.
 Keep in mind, however, that you may be incurring annual account fees for each account, so maintaining multiple accounts may not be a prudent decision.